omeka/classic-enduser/docs/Technical/ImportExport.md

 The [API](../Admin/Settings/API_Settings.md) offers data from the following (Omeka-team-authored) plugins: Simple Pages, Exhibits, Contribution, Geolocation, Comments, Item Relations, User Profiles.

 Note that this does not include Timelines, Collection Tree, Simple Vocab, the CSS Editor, Posters, and Reports, among others.
 The easiest way to confirm what can be exported is to go to your source installation and view the "API" tab in the Settings.
-Any content displayed in that table can be exported assuming the target installation has the same plugins installed.
+Any content displayed in that table can be exported.
 Any content not displayed there cannot be accessed.

 ![The API table displaying all Omeka-team-authored plugin content available for access.](../doc_files/APItable.png)